 This scatter plot contains 42 tall buildings in Chicago.
 X = # of stories, Y = height in feet.
 Just using your imagination, can you guess (approximately) the slope?
 Slope = 1?
 Would each additional story be associated with about one additional foot in height?
 Those would be pretty low ceilings.
 Slope = 30?
 Would each additional story be associated with about 30 additional feet in height?
 Maybe.
 Slope = 100?
 Would each additional story be associated with about 30 additional feet in height?
+Maybe.
+Slope = 400?
+Would each additional story be associated with about 100 additional feet in height?
 Nah, too much.

+?
 What would you guess the slope would be, approximately?
 That is, how many additional feet would be associated with one additional story, on average?

-Again, for the buildings, X = # of stories, Y = height in feet.
+Again, for the buildings, $\mathsf{X}=\#$ of stories, $\mathsf{Y}=\mathsf{height}$ in feet.
 Some statistics: